ynotstartups/notes/notes/rss.md

 - Little python scripting can save me so much time and effort, the return of investment for these scripts are super high.
 - I can finally keep track of the different engineering blogs, github's engineering blog, or individual bloggers.
 - Turns out Podcasts are always distributed using RSS!

-## Conclusion

-RSS is so simple yet elegant and super powerful, a simple script can save you so much time and effort.

 ## Getting Barbican's Monday Movie Example